regular/ssb-revisions/README.md

 Get a (live) stream of objects of a certain type.

 > Because objects are mutable, their type may change.
-The stream will emit {type: 'del'} events if an object no longer is of the specifed tyoe.
+The stream will emit {type: 'del'} events if an object no longer is of the specified type.

 ```
 {